CshlSiepelLab/phast/README.txt

 4. Type "cd src" and "make".
 The package should compile cleanly.
-If you encounter problems compiling, please report them to acs@soe.ucsc.edu.
+If you encounter problems compiling, please report them to acs4@cornell.edu.
 I'll do my best to help you work around them and to avoid similar problems in the future.